speckerf/treemendous/README.md

 result %>% summarize_output()
 ```

-Now, we are able to match $2086$ species names in total, with $238$ species being matched via `enforce_matching()`.
-Note that the number of matched distinct species names is lower with $2051$, because several input species were matched to the same species in the target database `BGCI`.
+Now, we are able to match $2097$ species names in total, with $275$ species being matched via _enforce_matching()_.
+Note that the number of matched distinct species names is lower with $2044$, because several input species were matched to the same species in the target database _BGCI_.

-If we choose a different backbone than `BGCI`, we can further resolve synonyms after matching the species names with the function `resolve_synonyms()`.
-Now, the output contains additionally the accepted species names (prefix `Accepted.`), as well as a column `Accepted.Backbone`, which states accroding to which backbone the synonym was resolved.
+Note that if we choose a different backbone than _BGCI_, then species can matched names that are not accepted (synonyms), we can further resolve synonyms after matching the species names with the function _resolve_synonyms()_.
+Now, the output contains additionally the accepted species names (prefix _Accepted._), as well as a column _Accepted.Backbone_, which states according to which backbone the synonym was resolved.

 ```{r, message=FALSE}
 result <- fia %>%